mjmor/devnotes/docs/webdev/drupal.md

 ### Multisite Architecture

 Simply put a multisite architecture allows a single drupal installation to run multiple websites.
 How resources are shared (or not) depend on the setup.
 For example, you could have a single database server (i.e. appserver) for all the multisites.
 Drupal will also use codepaths specific to the a multisite instance in case it is running different modules.

-## Additional Resources
-* [Drupalize.me](https://drupalize.me/) – paid content with roles from core developer up to content editor and admins.